MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

   - `[Scope <String>]`: A space-separated list of the claim values for delegated permissions which should be included in access tokens for the resource application (the API).
 For example, openid User.Read GroupMember.Read.All.
 Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the publishedPermissionScopes property of the resource service principal.
 Must not exceed 3850 characters in length.
   - `[StartTime <DateTime?>]`: Currently, the start time value is ignored, but a value is required when creating an oAuth2PermissionGrant.
 Required.

-OWNEDOBJECTS <IMicrosoftGraphDirectoryObject\[]>: Directory objects that are owned by this service principal.
+`OWNEDOBJECTS <IMicrosoftGraphDirectoryObject[]>`: Directory objects that are owned by this service principal.
 Read-only.
 Nullable.
 Supports $expand and $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-OWNERS <IMicrosoftGraphDirectoryObject\[]>: Directory objects that are owners of this servicePrincipal.
+`OWNERS <IMicrosoftGraphDirectoryObject[]>`: Directory objects that are owners of this servicePrincipal.
 The owners are a set of non-admin users or servicePrincipals who are allowed to modify this object.
 Read-only.
 Nullable.
 Supports $expand and $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-PASSWORDCREDENTIALS <IMicrosoftGraphPasswordCredential\[]>: The collection of password credentials associated with the service principal.
+`PASSWORDCREDENTIALS <IMicrosoftGraphPasswordCredential[]>`: The collection of password credentials associated with the service principal.
 Not nullable.
   - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
   - `[DisplayName <String>]`: Friendly name for the password.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the password expires represented using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.